Analyses

 When clicking on the Malware Analyses tab at the top of the interface, you see the list of all the Malware Analyses you have access to, in respect with your allowed marking definitions.
 You can then search and filter on some common and specific attributes of the Malware Analyses.

 Clicking on a Malware Analyses, you land on its Overview tab.
 The following tabs are accessible: - Overview: This view contains some additions from the common Overview here.
 You will find here details about how the analysis have been performed, what is the global result regarding the malicioussness of the analysed artifact and all the Observables that have been found during the analysis. - Knowledge: If you Malware analysis is linked to other Objects that are not part of the analysis result, they will be displayed here.
-As described here. - Data: as described here. - History: as described here.
+As described here. - Content: This specific tab allows to previzualize, manage and write deliverable associated with the Malware Analyses.
+For example an analytic report to share with other teams, a markdown files to feed a collaborative wiki with, etc. As described here. - Data: as described here. - History: as described here.

 Notes